stuntrally/stuntrally/Readme.txt

 Description

-This game features 55 tracks in 9 sceneries and 8 drivable cars.
+This game features 57 tracks in 9 sceneries and 8 drivable cars.
 The Track Editor allows modifying and creating tracks.
-Both game and editor run on Windows and Linux.
+Both run on Windows and Linux.

 Hardware requirements